tbzt/shadowforge/README.md

 I'm not a professional developer, so sorry about the beauty or clarity of the code.
 I use the rules of the French version for the code, even if you put the application in English.

-**The aim is to facilitate the creation of Shadowrun 6 characters and their import into Foundry.**
+**The aim is to facilitate the creation of Shadowrun 6 characters and their import into (future) Foundry system.**

 If you'd like to participate or help out, feel free to go to issues or fork the code.